 Tourism not only attracts visitors to coastal areas but also locals, who move to the coast for work, providing the goods and services tourists require.
 Tourism also brings developments such as hotels, jetties, roads, airports and shopping strips, often with minimal or hurried planning.
-The result is that many coastal tourism hubs are under significant environmental pressure.
+The result is that many coastal tourism • build environmental and cultural awareness and hubs are under significant environmental pressure.

 The potential negative environmental impacts of tourism are many.
 Greater numbers of people bring increased pollution and landfill (see Source 1).
 As ecosystems such as mangroves, wetlands and reefs are removed to make way for hotel developments, there is a subsequent decline in biodiversity and an increased risk of beach loss from erosion and natural disasters.
+In addition, an increased demand for fresh water.

-In addition, an increased demand for fresh water, food (especially seafood), energy and sanitation make tourism a huge consumer of natural resources.
+20 oxford big ideas humanities and social sciences 10 western australian of food (especially seafood), energy and sanitation make tourism a huge consumer of natural resources.